-Aristotle's teachings held sway from his time (ca. 300 BCE) until well into the scientific revolution in Europe,11 and with them came Aristotle's writings on the infinite.
-In his Physics, Aristotle concludes that the infinite must exist in some sense, but that in another sense it cannot exist.12 He resolves this dispute by considering that "being" can mean having the potential to exist, or it can mean actually existing.
+Aristotle's teachings held sway from his time (ca. 300 BCE) until well into the scientific revolution in Europe, and with them came Aristotle's writings on the infinite.
+In his Physics, Aristotle concludes that the infinite must exist in some sense, but that in another sense it cannot exist.
+12 He resolves this dispute by considering that "being" can mean having the potential to exist, or it can mean actual existence.
 Furthermore, one can encounter infinity either by repeated addition or by repeated division.
-He concludes that, regarding magnitudes, in the case of additive infinity, potential existence must imply actual existence, since a magnitude that exceeds every determinate magnitude is by definition infinite.
-Infinitely large magnitudes may not exist in the ancient Greek conception of the world, which has a finite size and nothing outside of it.
-On the other hand, Aristotle sees "no difficulty in refuting the theory of indivisible lines,"13 since Greek proportion theory requires that any magnitude is divisible into smaller magnitudes - that is, any line may be divided at any point along its length, but such division can never yield an infinitely small line.
-In summary, the infinite "by way of division" exists potentially in Aristotle's philosophy, while the infinite "by way of addition" cannot exist potentially, and no form of infinity can exist actually.
+He concludes that, for magnitudes, in the case of additive infinity, potential existence must imply actual existence, since a magnitude that exceeds every determinate magnitude is by definition infinite.
+Infinitely large magnitudes may not exist in Aristotle's world, which has a finite size and nothing outside of it.
+On the other hand, "there is no difficulty in refuting the theory of indivisible lines," 13 since Greek proportion theory requires that any magnitude is divisible into smaller magnitudes - that is, any line may be divided at any point along its length, but such division can never yield an infinitely small line.
+In summary, the infinite "by way of division" exists potentially in Aristotle's philosophy, while the infinite "by way of addition" cannot, and neither form of infinity can exist actually.